welance-archive/welance-craft-starter/README.md

 ### Development

-to start and stop the system the command `bin/start.sh` and `bin/stop.sh` can be used.
+to start and stop the system the command `bin/local-start.sh` and `bin/local-stop.sh` can be used.

 Once the containers are started the following ports are available:
 - 80   for http
 - 443  https with a self signed certificate
-- 3306 mysql database

 The default credentials (user/pass) for mysql are `craft`/`craft`.